melissayu03/FutureMakers2022/README.md

 Day 3- I got to learn a lot of new concepts today and particulary about machine learning.
 In the homework, I was introduced to different machine learning models and different patterns that I might come across in the future.
 I was also introduced to a little bit of tensorflow and after today I realized I have so much left to learn.

+Day 4- Today we got to attend a seminar with Dr.David Kong who taught us the significance of story-telling and how it can really have an impact on other readers/your audience.
+I really enjoyed getting to attend this seminar and it was really fun to hear everyone's origin stories as well as share my own.
+It was very easy to be engaged because Mr.Kong made it really interactive and fun.
+I am very inspired after today seminar.